 - Uber’s data warehouse was like a data lake, where all the data used to pile up.
 Even multiple copies of the same data existed, which increased storage costs.

-- When it came to data quality, there were issues related to backfilling as it was laborious and time-consuming, and the ad-hoc ETL jobs were source-dependant.
+- When it came to data quality, there were issues related to backfilling as it was laborious and time-consuming, and the ad-hoc ETL jobs were source-dependent.
 Data projections and data transformations were performed during the time of ingestion, and due to the lack of standardized ingestion jobs, it became difficult to ingest new datasets and data types.

 What is Hadoop?
 Check out the Big Data Hadoop Training in Sydney and learn more!